mluckyw/AN_heatcond_1D/README.md

   - Temperature Distribution across the rod<br>
   - Plotting the Temperature based on order and time categorizations (V2.0)<br>
 # What this program does not do (yet)
-- Calculating the temperature for 2 dimensional heat conduction with each end holds at a different temperature (Non - Homogeneous)<br>
+- Calculating the temperature for one dimensional heat conduction with each end holds at a different temperature (Non - Homogeneous)<br>
 - Determining The time with a maximum temperature as an input<br>
 # What's The difference in difference version? <br>
 Glad you ask because this code already have two version available (30 June 2021)<br>